elizabeth-poggie/elizabeth-poggie/_content/notes/19-W24-intro-to-programming.md

 In the `.xaml.cs` file we are going to tell what the program to do when those visual elements are interacted with.

+# User Interfaces

-## How do i add UI elements to our application?
+How do i add UI elements to our application?

 Open up the `Toolbox` on the left hand side of your application.
 Here you will notice a bunch of fun elements that you can add to your `.xaml` file.
 Navigate to the `.xaml` and start by taking a `TextBlock` and dragging it onto the main UI window in the top center view of your application.